-As of March 31, 2022, under our 2019 Inducement Plan, there were options to purchase an aggregate of 534,200 shares of common stock outstanding at a weighted average exercise price of \$10.97 per share, and 513,501 shares were available for issuance under our 2019 Inducement Plan.
+As of March 31, 2023, under our 2019 Inducement Plan, there were options to purchase an aggregate of 518,200 shares of common stock outstanding at a weighted average exercise price of \$10.88 per share, and 535,800 shares were available for issuance under our 2019 Inducement Plan.

-2021 Stock Incentive Plan
+2021 Stock Incentive Plan, as amended

-Our 2021 Plan was adopted by our board of directors in April 2021 and approved by our stockholders in June 2021.
+Our 2021 Stock Incentive Plan was adopted by our board of directors in April 2021 and approved by our stockholders in June 2021.
+In April 2022, our board of directors adopted an amendment to the 2021 Stock Incentive Plan, subject to stockholder approval, solely to increase the number of shares issuable under the plan.
+This amendment, which we refer to as Amendment No. 1 to the 2021 Plan, was approved by stockholders on June 16, 2022.
 The 2021 Plan is administered by our board of directors or by a committee appointed by our board of directors.
 The 2021 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
-The number of shares of our common stock that were initially reserved for issuance under the 2021 Plan was the sum of 6,000,000 shares of common stock plus such additional number of shares of common stock (up to 10,398,126 shares) as is equal to the sum of (x) the number of shares of common stock reserved for issuance under the 2014 Plan immediately prior to the date the 2021 Plan was approved by our stockholders, and (y) the number of shares of common stock subject to awards that had been granted under the 2014 Plan or the 2006 Plan immediately prior to the effectiveness of the 2021 Plan, which awards expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right (subject to certain limitations).
-As of March 31, 2022, 2,622,985 shares were available for issuance under the 2021 Plan.
+The number of shares of our common stock that were initially issuable under the 2021 Stock Incentive Plan was the sum of 6,000,000 shares of common stock plus such additional number of shares of common stock (up to 10,398,126 shares) as is equal to the sum of (x) the number of shares of common stock reserved for issuance under our 2014 Plan that were available for grant under the 2014 Plan immediately prior to the date the 2021 Plan was approved by our stockholders, and (y) the number of shares of common stock subject to awards that had been granted under the 2014 Plan or the 2006 Plan immediately prior to the effectiveness of the 2021 Plan, which awards expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right (subject to certain limitations).
+Effective as of June 16, 2022, the number of shares issuable under the 2021 Plan was increased by 3,600,000 shares upon the approval of Amendment No. 1 to the 2021 Plan by the stockholders.
+As of March 31, 2023, 2,055,747 shares were available for issuance under the 2021 Plan.

-Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2014 Plan.
+Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2021 Plan.
 However, incentive stock options may only be granted to our employees.